Northern Food Innovation Challenge

 About the Challenge

-- This challenge is pan-Canadian and open to not-for-profits, Indigenous governments and economic development corporations, municipal governments, academic institutions and small- and medium-sized enterprises.
-This challenge empowers territorial communities to adopt strategies to improve the lives of their residents through increasing food security.
+- This challenge was pan-Canadian and open to not-for-profits, Indigenous governments and economic development corporations, municipal governments, academic institutions and small- and medium-sized enterprises.
+The challenge empowered territorial communities to adopt strategies to improve the lives of their residents through increasing food security.

 Key Challenge Areas

-Priority is being given to projects that use innovative solutions that work in a northern or remote climate, can be deployed in the territories, and address one or more of the following areas:
+Priority was given to projects that used innovative solutions that work in a northern or remote climate, can be deployed in the territories, and address one or more of the following areas:

 - Food Production/Harvesting